BJ’s Wholesale Club (NYSE:BJ) Issues FY 2022 Earnings Guidance

-BJ’s Wholesale Club (NYSE:BJ – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+BJ’s Wholesale Club (NYSE:BJ – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $3.50-$3.60 for the period, compared to the consensus EPS estimate of $3.33.
 The company issued revenue guidance of -.

 Wall Street Analysts Forecast Growth

-In related news, CEO Robert W. Eddy sold 2,758 shares of the firm’s stock in a transaction that occurred on Thursday, August 18th.
-The stock was sold at an average price of $75.19, for a total transaction of $207,374.02.
-Following the completion of the transaction, the chief executive officer now owns 224,996 shares in the company, valued at approximately $16,917,449.24.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In related news, EVP Scott Kessler sold 9,514 shares of the firm’s stock in a transaction that occurred on Wednesday, June 15th.
-The stock was sold at an average price of $59.31, for a total transaction of $564,275.34.
-Following the completion of the transaction, the executive vice president now owns 128,326 shares in the company, valued at approximately $7,611,015.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Robert W. Eddy sold 2,758 shares of the firm’s stock in a transaction on Thursday, August 18th.
-The shares were sold at an average price of $75.19, for a total value of $207,374.02.
-Following the sale, the chief executive officer now directly owns 224,996 shares of the company’s stock, valued at $16,917,449.24.
+In related news, SVP Graham Luce sold 3,286 shares of the firm’s stock in a transaction that occurred on Friday, August 19th.
+The shares were sold at an average price of $74.61, for a total value of $245,168.46.
+Following the sale, the senior vice president now directly owns 28,186 shares of the company’s stock, valued at $2,102,957.46.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+In other news, SVP Graham Luce sold 3,286 shares of the firm’s stock in a transaction that occurred on Friday, August 19th.
+The shares were sold at an average price of $74.61, for a total value of $245,168.46.
+Following the transaction, the senior vice president now owns 28,186 shares in the company, valued at $2,102,957.46.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, EVP William C. Werner sold 20,000 shares of BJ’s Wholesale Club stock in a transaction on Tuesday, July 5th.
+The shares were sold at an average price of $64.54, for a total transaction of $1,290,800.00.
+Following the completion of the sale, the executive vice president now owns 37,361 shares in the company, valued at approximately $2,411,278.94.
 The disclosure for this sale can be found here.
-Insiders sold 52,683 shares of company stock worth $3,434,392 in the last 90 days.
-2.10% of the stock is owned by company insiders.
+Over the last ninety days, insiders have sold 43,169 shares of company stock valued at $2,870,116.
+2.10% of the stock is currently owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-State Street Corp increased its holdings in BJ’s Wholesale Club by 3.4% during the 1st quarter.
-State Street Corp now owns 4,445,807 shares of the company’s stock valued at $300,581,000 after purchasing an additional 147,014 shares in the last quarter.
-Goldman Sachs Group Inc. increased its stake in shares of BJ’s Wholesale Club by 145.7% in the 1st quarter.
-Goldman Sachs Group Inc. now owns 2,422,594 shares of the company’s stock valued at $163,792,000 after buying an additional 1,436,785 shares during the period.
-Invesco Ltd. increased its stake in shares of BJ’s Wholesale Club by 28.4% in the 1st quarter.
-Invesco Ltd. now owns 2,219,929 shares of the company’s stock valued at $150,088,000 after buying an additional 491,047 shares during the period.
-Eaton Vance Management increased its stake in shares of BJ’s Wholesale Club by 323.5% in the 1st quarter.
-Eaton Vance Management now owns 1,719,134 shares of the company’s stock valued at $116,230,000 after buying an additional 1,313,206 shares during the period.
-Finally, Charles Schwab Investment Management Inc. increased its stake in shares of BJ’s Wholesale Club by 2.2% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,529,208 shares of the company’s stock valued at $103,390,000 after buying an additional 32,692 shares during the period.
-98.26% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently modified their holdings of the stock.
+Goldman Sachs Group Inc. raised its position in BJ’s Wholesale Club by 145.7% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 2,422,594 shares of the company’s stock worth $163,792,000 after buying an additional 1,436,785 shares during the last quarter.
+Eaton Vance Management grew its stake in shares of BJ’s Wholesale Club by 323.5% during the 1st quarter.
+Eaton Vance Management now owns 1,719,134 shares of the company’s stock valued at $116,230,000 after purchasing an additional 1,313,206 shares during the period.
+Invesco Ltd. grew its stake in shares of BJ’s Wholesale Club by 28.4% during the 1st quarter.
+Invesco Ltd. now owns 2,219,929 shares of the company’s stock valued at $150,088,000 after purchasing an additional 491,047 shares during the period.
+Arrowstreet Capital Limited Partnership grew its stake in shares of BJ’s Wholesale Club by 1,729.6% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 266,643 shares of the company’s stock valued at $18,028,000 after purchasing an additional 252,069 shares during the period.
+Finally, Renaissance Technologies LLC grew its stake in shares of BJ’s Wholesale Club by 87.4% during the 1st quarter.
+Renaissance Technologies LLC now owns 516,200 shares of the company’s stock valued at $34,900,000 after purchasing an additional 240,700 shares during the period.
+Hedge funds and other institutional investors own 98.26% of the company’s stock.

 BJ's Wholesale Club Holdings, Inc, together with its subsidiaries, operates warehouse clubs on the east coast of the United States.
 It provides perishable, general merchandise, gasoline, and other ancillary services.
 The company sells its products through the websites BJs.com, BerkleyJensen.com, Wellsleyfarms.com, and Delivery.bjs.com as well as the mobile app.